directus/directus/docs/reference/api/rest/fields.md

 <div class="two-up">
 <div class="left">

-Fields are individual pieces of content within an item.
+> Fields are individual pieces of content within an item.
 They are mapped to columns in the database.
+[Learn more about Fields](/concepts/fields/).

 </div>
 <div class="right">